AI-and-Blockchain/S23_PredictChain/readme.md

 The oracle is a privileged node that helps the blockchain keep up to date with the outside world.
 It can help get information out of the blockchain and to a programmatic API, or it can gather information from the outside world and inject it back into the blockchain.
-For example, it would listen for the outcomes of user-predicted events and return those results to the users and update those who submitted the dataset.
+For example, it would listen for the outcomes of user-predicted events, return those results to the users, and update those who submitted the dataset.

 Communication between the blockchain and the oracle is facilitated by transactions.
 When a message needs to be sent between the two parties, the sending party creates a transaction with a note attached.
 This note contains a json-encoded form of the arguments for the operation being requested.
 These arguments are then received and interpreted by the target of the transaction.
+Using this form for communication ensures an unbroken, public record of all of PredictChain's functions.

 ## Payments and Incentives